Magnus of Trani: Translation to Anagni

-The legends surrounding the veneration of Saint Magnus took a definitive in the final decades of 11th century, following the discovery in Anagni of a sarcophagus containing a skull and bones attributed to him.
+The legends surrounding the veneration of Saint Magnus took a definitive in the final decades of the 11th century, following the discovery in Anagni of a sarcophagus containing a skull and bones attributed to him.
 The core narrative was shaped by the Vita of Saint Peter of Anagni — an influential bishop and (alleged) papal legate — originally conceived by Bruno of Segni shortly after Peter's death in 1105.
 It was subsequently rewritten before 1180, and reworked around 1325 to align with the devotional framework of the Anagni rite.

 Additional details appear in the Translatio Verulam inde Anagniam (Translation from Veroli to Anagnia), likely composed around 1115 by Peter's second successor, Pietro II.
 This text is preserved in the same 14th-century breviary as the Vita of Saint Peter, along with those of Secondina and a revised version of Magnus's Vita — all collectivily enriched with liturgical additions.